|

 “She!
 She messed up my spell.
 Do you know how hard it is to materialize fire?
 I get that movies and cartoons make it look simple, but I’ll have to recharge for two full moons until I can try it again.”

-“And…sent.
-I just gave Jana Billy’s address.
+“I just gave Jana Billy’s address.
 And I may have texted, Come on over.”

 Remember what I said about Nate being a troublemaker?
-At that moment, I had become the subject of his “Let’s get mayhem started.”
+At that moment, I had become the subject of his ‘Let’s get mayhem started.’

 “Don’t look at me like that, Billy.
-I’m one of her webcam platinum members.
+I’m one of her platinum members.
 It went straight to her private DMs.”

 “Sounds like you arranged a meetup more for you than for him.”

-Weird Nikki had finally joined us.
-Amused, she instantly inserted herself into the Jana drama.
 She had an uncanny talent for not being present when something happened, but once she had entered, it was like she had been there the whole time.
 Crazy!

 “Yeah, and he can deal with her if she shows up.”
 I said dryly, annoyed with Nate’s chaos-baiting theatrics.

-“Oh, I’ll gladly deal with her.
-Come on, who isn’t excited to get her here in the flesh?”
-Nate’s body language was pure motivational guru, pumping them to invest in his platinum program.
+Nate’s body language was pure motivational guru, pumping everyone to invest in his gold plan.
 From the way they lit up, I knew he’d sold all my friends—except Weird Nikki.

 Nate noticed, too.